-It is not a very old story when we used to do everything by cash, from purchasing our monthly grocery items to booking movie tickets at Inox, standing in a long queue.
-A few Mobile Wallet service providers like Paytm or Freecharge was started providing App-based Mobile Recharge services with some Cash Back features which can be utilized for the next mobile recharge.
+It is not a very old story when we used to do everything by cash, from purchasing our monthly grocery items to booking movie tickets at Inox, and standing in a long queue.
+A few Mobile Wallet service providers like Paytm or Freecharge started providing App-based Mobile Recharge services with some Cash Back features which can be utilized for the next mobile recharge.
 But after November 8, 2016, everything was drastically changed.
 It is very hard to change someone’s behavior pattern if he/she is not forced to do anything.
 Many people have reluctantly adopted the alternate payment system due to the cash crunch.
-And now more and more people are willingly adopting this alternative Payments solution leaving traditional cash-based payments system.
-Yes, we are talking about the Digital Payments system in India and its burgeoning popularity amongst the all, no matter whether he/she is young or old.
+And now more and more people are willingly adopting this alternative Payment solution leaving traditional cash-based payments system.
+Yes, we are talking about digital payments in India and its burgeoning popularity amongst the all, no matter whether he/she is young or old.
 Because it is fast, secure, convenient & less time-consuming.

 What are Digital Payments?

-(As per the RBI directives, interoperability of mobile wallet can only be possible if they are both KYC verified.
+(As per the RBI directives, the interoperability of mobile wallets can only be possible if they are both KYC verified.
 As of now, only a few mobile wallets are KYC verified, though RBI directs all the wallet service providers to complete customers KYC verifications within August 2019.)